Railroad Museum of Pennsylvania: Building and grounds

 A newly designed entrance and gift shop were opened in June 2007.
-Some larger or more modern engines and cars are displayed outdoors, and a new roundhouse to store some of the larger locomotives is to be built in the near future.
+Some larger or more-modern engines and cars are displayed outdoors, and a new roundhouse to store some of the larger locomotives, in which construction officially began in July 2025 and is expected to be completed by late 2026 or early 2027.

-The National Toy Train Museum, & Choo Choo Barn are located nearby, and the Strasburg Rail Road is across the street from the museum.
+The National Toy Train Museum and Choo Choo Barn are located nearby, and the Strasburg Rail Road is across the street from the museum.

 History

-For the 1939-1940 New York World's Fair, the Pennsylvania Railroad had displayed a number of historic locomotives and cars they had collected over the years.
-After the fair had ended, the PRR, decided to preserve the equipment that was displayed, along with various other locomotives and rolling stock.
-The equipment was stored away in a roundhouse in Northumberland, Pennsylvania, and looked after by employees.
+For the 1939-1940 New York World's Fair, the Pennsylvania Railroad displayed several historic locomotives and cars it had collected over the years.
+After the fair had ended, the PRR decided to preserve the equipment that had been displayed, along with various other locomotives and rolling stock.
+All were moved to a roundhouse in Northumberland, Pennsylvania, and looked after by employees.

-With the state looking to establish a railroad museum and PRR successor Penn Central looking to rid itself of the collection in the late 1960s, it was decided the museum was to be built directly next to the Strasburg Rail Road in Strasburg, Pennsylvania.
+With the state looking to establish a railroad museum and PRR successor Penn Central looking to rid itself of the collection, in the late 1960s, it was decided that a museum was to be built adjacent to the Strasburg Rail Road in Strasburg, Pennsylvania.
 The engines were moved to the Strasburg Rail Road, where they were stored while the museum was under construction.
-A large number of the Pennsylvania Railroad's Historic Collection was sent to Strasburg coupled together, forming the "Train of Trains."
+Many of the Pennsylvania Railroad's Historic Collection were sent to Strasburg, forming the "Train of Trains."

-The Railroad Museum of Pennsylvania was officially opened to the public April 1, 1975.
+The Railroad Museum of Pennsylvania was created by an act of the state legislature in 1963.
+The site was purchased in 1966 and groundbreaking occurred in 1972.
+George Michener Hart was named Museum director and first employee. in 1969 and the Railroad Museum of Pennsylvania officially opened on April 1, 1975.
 As the museum acquired more equipment, they required more space, so in 1995, Rolling Stock Hall was expanded by 55,000 square feet.
 Today, the museum covers 18 acres of land, including 100,000 square feet indoors.
-A roundhouse for the larger locomotives that are currently stored outside was planned for 2018 but had not broken ground as-of January 2019.
+A roundhouse for the larger locomotives that are currently stored outside was planned for 2018 but had not broken ground as of January 2019.
 In all, the museum holds roughly 100 pieces of rolling stock, some nearing 200 years old.